MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 ## Install languages from the Office 365 portal

-If your organization allows it, users can install Office 365 ProPlus languages directly from the Office 365 portal.
+If your organization allows it, users can install Microsoft 365 Apps languages directly from the Office 365 portal.
 When users install Office from the **Software** page, they select a language from the **Language** drop-down box.
 If a user needs an additional language, they can just re-run the process for each required language.
 The setup will add the selected language to the user's device.

 ## Deploy multiple languages as part of deploying Office

-To deploy Office 365 ProPlus in multiple languages, you just need to include the additional languages in the Office packages you create.
+To deploy Microsoft 365 Apps in multiple languages, you just need to include the additional languages in the Office packages you create.
 To do so, select the languages you want to deploy in the Language section when creating the configuration file in the [Office Customization Tool](https://config.office.com/).

 If you deploy Office from a local source on your network, you must download your languages to that source, in the same way that you download the Office package.
 For more details, see [Download the installation files for Office 365 ProPlus](overview-of-the-office-2016-deployment-tool.md#download-the-installation-files-for-office-365-proplus).
 When deploying from a local source, we recommend that you [use the Office Content Delivery Network (CDN) as a backup source for language packs](#use-the-office-cdn-as-a-backup-source-for-language-packs).